carnivuth/stereo_robot_navigation/report.md

 ![](final_statistics.png)

 so we notice a difference in the quality of the aspected width and the real one, that decrease the second time the drone gets near the chessboard.
+One hypothesis could be that, given the second time the drone approaches the chessboard it is not exactly centered but approaches with a trajectory more shifted to the side, we believe thsat this change in viewing angle could influence the detection of the corners, and knowing that lens distortions are usually more pronounced at the edges of the field of view, with part of the chessboard being closer to the edge, there could be a distortion effect that reduce the precision of the calculations.